mariokonrad/graph/README.md

 Abstract
 --------

-Small C++ library for graphs represented as adjecent matrix and related algorithms.
+Small C++ header-only library for graphs represented as adjecent matrix and related algorithms.

 Yes, there are already implementations for this, for example boost::graph.